zahidaz/AutoSpecker/README.md

 ## Installation

-To set up SpeckApp on your local machine, follow these steps:
+To set up AutoSpecker on your local machine, follow these steps:

-1. Clone or download the SpeckApp repository to your local machine.
+1. Clone or download the AutoSpecker repository to your local machine.

-2. Navigate to the SpeckApp directory.
+2. Navigate to the AutoSpecker directory.

 3. Ensure you have the required Python packages installed by running the following command: